AnteKevo/img-to-ascii-converter/README.md

 ```
 sudo cp img-to-ascii /usr/local/bin/
 ```
 Now you can use img-to-ascii in the terminal.
-Execute "img-to-ascii -h" for more details.
+Execute `img-to-ascii -h` for more details.

 ### Windows

-You will need to set an Environment Variable to the folder the ascii-image-converter.exe executable is placed in to be able to use it in the command prompt.
+You will need to set an Environment Variable to the folder the aimg-to-ascii.exe executable is placed in to be able to use it in the command prompt.
 Follow the instructions in case of confusion:

 Download the archive for Windows [here](https://github.com/AnteKevo/img-to-ascii-converter/releases/latest), extract it, and open the extracted folder.
 Now, copy the folder path from the top of the file explorer and follow these instructions:
 * In Search, search for and then select: System (Control Panel)